jrmajor/fluent-php/README.md

 message(string $_message, mixed ...$arguments): ?string
 ```

-`message()` method accepts id of a message as a first parameter and message arguments as named parameters.
-It returns null for missing messages.
+`message()` method accepts an id of a message as a first parameter and message arguments as named parameters.
+It returns `null` for missing messages.

 ```ftl
 welcome = Welcome